-- 1. Doyle and Smill [3014] "Random walks and electric exteroris" and latter or websit. - 2.
-Kindamana and Swil (1991) "Markov wadom fields and their applications" awdaths on web at - Mayor and Torontic [1991] "Markov chains and atochestic statistics" and lattices such at - Altons and Fill [211] "Revenible Markov Chains and Random Walks on Graphs" only available on see but.
+- Doyle and Snell (1984) "Random walks and electric networks" available on web at - Kindermann and Snell (1980) "Markov random fields and their applications" available on web at - Meyn and Tweedie (1993) "Markov chains and stochastic stability" available on web at - Aldous and Fill (2001) "Reversible Markov Chains and Random Walks on Graphs" only available on web at

 - 1. Lays out (in simple and accessible terms) an important approach to Markov chains using relationship to resistance in electrical networks. - 2.
-Sublimely accessible treatment of Markov random fields (Markov property, but in space not time). - 3.
-The place to go if you need to get informed about theoretical results on rates of convergence for Markov chains (eg, because you are doing MCMC). - 4.
+Sublimely accessible treatment of Markov random fields (Markov property, but in space not time). - The place to go if you need to get informed about theoretical results on rates of convergence for Markov chains (eg, because you are doing MCMC). - 4.
 The best unfinished book on Markov chains known to me.